-(in thousands of dollars) December 31, 2023 December 31, 2022
+(in thousands of dollars) December 31, 2024 I December 31, 2023

 Deferred tax assets:

-Net operating loss carryforwards \$ 2,005 \$ 896
+Net operating loss carryforwards \$ 3,613 \$ 2,005

-Capitalized research and development 675 299
+Capitalized research and development 1,273 675

-Lease liability 367 435
+Lease liability 291 367

-Accrued liabilities 156 81
+Accrued liabilities 221 156

-Stock compensation 123 17
+Stock compensation 279 123

-Derivative liability 31

-Deferred tax assets 3,326 1,759
+Deferred tax assets 5,677 3,326

 Deferred tax liabilities:

-Lease right-of-use asset (380) (462)
+Lease right-of-use asset (292) (380)

-Fixed assets (11)
+Fixed assets (127) (11)

-Unamortized debt discount (31)

-Deferred tax liabilities (391) (493)
+Deferred tax liabilities (419) (391)

-Less: Valuation allowance (2,935) (1,266)
+Less: Valuation allowance (5,258) (2,935)

 Net deferred tax assets \$ \$

-The Company was initially formed as an LLC and was converted to a Delaware corporation in December 2021.
-As a result of generating net operating losses during the years ended December 31, 2023 and 2022, the Company had no income tax expense for years ended December 31, 2023 and 2022.
-As of December 31, 2023, the Company had U.S. federal net operating loss ("NOL") carryforwards of \$9,547 thousand.
+As a result of generating net operating losses during the years ended December 31, 2024 and 2023, the Company had no income tax expense for years ended December 31, 2024 and 2023.
+As of December 31, 2024, the Company had U.S. federal net operating loss ("NOL") carryforwards of \$3,292 thousand and state NOL carryforwards of \$321 thousand.
 The federal NOL carries forward indefinitely and may become subject to an annual limitation in the event of certain cumulative changes in the ownership interest.
 This could limit the amount of tax attributes that can be utilized annually to offset future taxable income or tax liabilities.
 Subsequent ownership changes may further affect the limitation in future years.

 Effective for tax years beginning after December 31, 2021, taxpayers are required to capitalize any expenses incurred that are considered incidental to research and experimentation ("R&E") activities under IRC Section 174.
 While taxpayers historically had the option of deducting these expenses under Internal Revenue Code ("IRC") Section 174, the December 2017 Tax Cuts and Jobs Act mandates capitalization and amortization of R&E expenses for tax years beginning after December 31, 2021.
 Expenses incurred in connection with R&E activities in the United States must be amortized over a 5-year period if incurred, and R&E expenses incurred outside the United States must be amortized over a 15-year period.
 R&E activities are broader in scope than qualified research activities considered under IRC Section 41 (relating to the research tax credit).
-For the year ended December 31, 2023, the Company performed an analysis based on available guidance and determined that it will continue to be in a loss position even after the required capitalization and amortization of its R&E expenses.
+For the year ended December 31, 2024, the Company performed an analysis based on available guidance and determined that it will continue to be in a loss position even after the required capitalization and amortization of its R&E expenses.
 The Company will continue to monitor this issue for future developments, but it does not expect R&E capitalization and amortization to require it to pay cash taxes now or in the near future.
-The Company has included the impact of this provision, which results in a deferred tax asset of approximately \$680 thousand as of December 31, 2023.
+The Company has included the impact of this provision, which results in a deferred tax asset of approximately \$1,273 thousand as of December 31, 2024.

 Management has evaluated the positive and negative evidence bearing upon the realizability of the Company's net deferred tax assets and has determined that it is more likely than not that the Company will not recognize the benefits of the net deferred tax assets.
-As a result, the Company has recorded a full valuation allowance at December 31, 2023 and 2022.
+As a result, the Company has recorded a full valuation allowance at December 31, 2024 and 2023.
 The Company will continue to assess the realizability of its deferred tax assets going forward and will adjust the valuation allowance as needed.

-As of December 31, 2023 and 2022, the Company had no uncertain tax positions.
+As of December 31, 2024 and 2023, the Company had no uncertain tax positions.
 The Company recognizes both interest and penalties associated with unrecognized tax benefits as a component of income tax expense.
 The Company has not recorded any interest or penalties for unrecognized tax benefits since its inception, and no taxes are due.

-10. Leases, Commitments and Contingencies
+11. Leases, Commitments and Contingencies